2.5 GHz Band Rural Tribal Window

 Federally recognized Tribes and Alaska Native Villages in rural areas may apply.

 Rural is defined as an area that does not include an urbanized area with a population greater than 50,000 people, according to Census Bureau data.

 The opportunity has no monetary award associated with it.

 Successful applicants in the Rural Tribal Window will receive a license from the FCC to use their spectrum.
 This license comes with certain conditions and requirements.

-According to a FCC public notice, the application window will open February 3, 2020 and will close August 3, 2020.
+The application window is open between February 3, 2020 and September 2, 2020.
 Choose the application information tab from the program website for application preparation information.